Core utilities

 #define RS_BITMASK(EnumType, IntType, ...)

-This generates all the same features as RS_ENUM(),
+This generates all the same features as RS_ENUM(), but also creates a full

 set of operators that perform bitwise operations on the enumeration type: